woodrush/lambdalisp/README.md

   Each `make` command shown here runs this test in each of the languages and interpreters.

 ### LambdaCraft Compiler Hosting Test
-`examples/lambdacraft.cl` runs LambdaCraft, a Common-Lisp-to-lambda-calculus compiler written in Common Lisp, used to compile the lambda calculus source for LambdaLisp.
+- `examples/lambdacraft.cl` runs LambdaCraft, a Common-Lisp-to-lambda-calculus compiler written in Common Lisp, used to compile the lambda calculus source for LambdaLisp.
-`examples/lambdacraft.cl` defines a binary lambda calculus (BLC) program that prints the letter `A` and exits, and prints the BLC source code for the defined program.
+  It defines a binary lambda calculus (BLC) program that prints the letter `A` and exits, and prints the BLC source code for the defined program.
-The output of `examples/lambdacraft.cl` is a lambda calculus term written in binary lambda calculus notation which represents a program that prints the letter `A`.
-The LambdaCraft compiler hosting test first executes `examples/lambdacraft.cl` on LambdaLisp, then runs the output BLC program on a BLC interpreter, and checks if it prints the letter `A` and exits.
+- The LambdaCraft compiler hosting test first executes `examples/lambdacraft.cl` on LambdaLisp, then runs the output BLC program on a BLC interpreter, and checks if it prints the letter `A` and exits.
-The test is run on binary lambda calculus, with either the interpreter Blc or uni.
+- The test is run on binary lambda calculus, with either the interpreter Blc or uni.

 Runnable with:
 ```sh
 make test-compiler-hosting-blc test-compiler-hosting-blc-uni
 ```

-### Self-Hosting Test
+### Experimental: Self-Hosting Test
-This test is currently theoretical, since it requires a lot of time and memory.
+This test is currently theoretical since it requires a lot of time and memory, and is unused in `make test-all`.
 This test extends the previous LambdaCraft compiler hosting test and checks if the Common Lisp source code for LambdaLisp runs on LambdaLisp itself.
 Since the LambdaCraft compiler hosting test runs properly, this test should theoretically run as well, although it requires a tremendous amount of memory and time.
 One concern is whether the 32-bit heap address space used internally in LambdaLisp is enough to compile this program.
 This can be circumvented by compiling LambdaLisp with an address space of 64-bit or larger, which can be done simply by replacing the literal `32` (which only appears once in `src/lambdalisp.cl`) with `64`, etc.
 The test is run on the binary lambda calculus interpreter Blc.